coryandrewtaylor/CalledYouFriends/doc/README.md

 My approach to data collection will strike a balance between the two extremes.
 Initially, I will build the networks automatically, using machine learning algorithms to detect named and unnamed characters within the texts (Honnibal and Montani 2017; Taylor 2018) that I have developed to detect unnamed characters.
 However, to counteract the shortcomings inherent in automatic parsing, I will revise the networks by hand to ensure that they are complete.

+\[1\]: Though Moretti was far from the first author to incorporate SNA into literary studies, he brought the methodology into the mainstream, tying it to his broader approach of distant reading.

+\[2\]: For instance, `Scheherezade` (Elson 2012) and `SINNET` (Agarwal et al. 2013).

 ### Characterization in the Gospels {#characterization-in-the-gospels}

 Narrative criticism of the Gospels, and especially the study of characterization in them, is likewise thriving.
 Skinner and Bennema are the major recent scholars of Gospels characterization.
 Skinner’s revised dissertation (Skinner 2009) argues that many of John’s characters have imperfect faith in Jesus, as compared with the ideal faith set forth in John’s prologue (Jn 1:1–18).
 On the basis of his analysis, he argues against Riley’s (1995), DeConick’s (1996; 1997), and Pagels’ (1999) view that John’s portrayal of Thomas was a polemic against a Gnostic community responsible for the Gospel of Thomas.
 Skinner has also edited or co-edited several important books on Markan and Johannine characterization (Iverson and Skinner 2011; Skinner 2013; Hauge and Skinner 2014).